Arachne: Biography

 According to the myth as recounted by Ovid, Arachne was a Lydian maiden who was the daughter of Idmon of Colophon, who was a famous dyer in purple.
-She was credited to have invented linen cloth and nets while her son Closter introduced the use of spindle in the manufacture of wool.
+She was credited to have invented linen cloth and nets, while her son Closter introduced the use of the spindle in the manufacture of wool.
 She was said to have been a native of Hypaepa, near Colophon in Asia Minor.

+The first of the Vatican Mythographers wrote that Arachne was the daughter of 'Edmon' and 'Ippopis'.

 Mythology

 Ovid

-In Metamorphoses the Roman poet Ovid writes that Arachne was a shepherd's daughter who began weaving at an early age.
-She became a great weaver, boasted that her skill was greater than Athena's, and refused to acknowledge that her skill came, at least in part, from the goddess.
-Athena took offense and set up a contest between them.
-Presenting herself as an old lady, she approached the boasting girl and warned: "You can never compare to any of the gods.
-Plead for forgiveness and Athena might spare your soul."
+In Metamorphoses, the Roman poet Ovid writes that Arachne was a shepherd's daughter who began weaving at an early age.
+She became a great weaver, boasted that her skill was greater than Minerva's, and refused to acknowledge that her skill came, at least in part, from the goddess.
+Minerva took offense and set up a contest between them.
+Presenting herself as an old lady, she approached the boasting girl and warned her that it was unwise to compare herself to any of the gods and that she should plead for forgiveness from Minerva.